-I have photographed nearly 500 weddings throughout New Jersey (and surrounding areas) so join me on a little journey back through some of them.
-On the following pages (new pages added every so often) I will post photos and give a little insight into the story behind them.
+I have photographed over 400 weddings throughout New Jersey (and surrounding areas) so join me on a little journey back through some of them.
+On the following page I will post photos and give a little insight and commentary into the story behind the photo.
+I will add new photos every month so check back.
 I hope you enjoy it!

 The above photo was taken in the early 2000’s at a time when wedding photographers shot less images per wedding and weren’t generally shooting from many particularly creative angles.
 It was more of a get the “basic important shots done” and move on.
 There was a time when 200 photos taken at an entire wedding was about the norm.
 Now the norm is easily in the 4 digits.
 But I liked to explore different angles and perspectives right from the start.
 Just “doing the basic shots” wasn’t enough.
 Maybe that’s why back then and for a few years following many couples would always point out this image as one of the reasons they wanted to book me for their wedding.
 It just seemed different at the time.
 In this shot the couple was outside the church during the receiving line and I decided to go up the cramped steps of the church and see if I could get a shot from up there and thats when I found this window.

 This photograph was taken at a wedding in Morristown New Jersey during the best man speech / toast.
 You can see him in the background.
 The couples expressions here are priceless.
 I actually wish I could remember what the best man said!
 Whatever it was it certainly hit home with the newlyweds.
 As a photographer I have to be ready at all times to capture these kind of moments.
 They happen fast.
 In a still frame they look like they last forever but in reality this is a fraction of a second, if you are not ready, you will miss it.
 I love the fact that they are hugging also.
 Most of the times the couples aren’t sitting that close together, but in this instant they not only laughed but also hugged at the same time.
 Love it!